cowie/Heroku-External_Services_SF_Row_Segmentation/README.md

 # External Services Example Customer Master

+Go to https://github.com/cowie/SFDC-External_Services_SF_Row_Segmentation instead of this one.
+It's like more there over there.

 ## Description
 Hi there.
 This is the Heroku side of a buildout for a service to be consumed by Salesforce's External Services.